 While DIY Will kits are cheap and simple to use, they come with some important caveats:

-Without legal review or clear and concise instructions, Will writers are liable to incorrectly fill out their Will, populate it with items that are either not possible for their executor to achieve or results in the Will being invalid, or improperly sign the document.
-All of these situations incur a risk that the document you have purchased and filled out actually cannot be effective when the time comes to use it.
+Without anyone checking to make sure a Will kit has been filled out correctly, Will writers are liable to incorrectly fill out their Will, populate it with items that are either not possible for their executor to achieve or results in the Will being invalid, or miss key sections that need to be filled out.
+All of these situations incur a risk that the Will may be ineffective when the time comes to use it.

 Wills are supposed to be reflective of your current wishes for what should happen if you were to pass away.
 For most of us, these wishes may change over time, either due to changes in relationships or circumstances (such as growing families or getting married).
-Paper-based documents cannot be readily changed to meet our current circumstances, and so need to be destroyed each time you want to make a significant change.
-If you don’t make a change and your Will is left out of date (for example if you get married after writing your Will), your Will may not even be valid by the time it surfaces.
+Paper-based documents cannot be readily changed to meet current circumstances, and so need to be destroyed and replaced each time a significant change needs to be made.
+If a change isn't reflected in a Will, and the document is left out of date (for example if a person gets married after writing their Will), the Will may not even be valid by the time it surfaces.

 In more complex situations, unfortunately, they can fall short when it comes to providing a plan to distribute your estate’s assets.
 Having a private company, shares or a self managed super fund may all be situations that need a more considered approach, and the same goes for guardianship of children and blended family situations.
-Without taking due care in your Will, your family and beneficiaries could be left with legal issues to sort out.
+As a Will kit generally doesn't explain what is required in these scenarios, or when bespoke legal advice should be sought, the legal protections you may be trying to put in place may not be there.

 In summary, while DIY Will kits offer a simple and cheap option to make a Will, they may leave you with some worrying gaps in your estate planning.